 In the late 1970s to early 80s, a number of African countries were struggling to cope with a worsening hunger situation – none more so than Ethiopia and the Horn of Africa countries which had suffered from the ravages of famine.
 The late Ryoichi Sasakawa, founder and former Chairman of The Nippon Foundation, was greatly moved by the ongoing tragedy, but he knew that food aid would not be a lasting or fundamental solution.
-So he contacted Dr Norman Borlaug, who was awarded the Nobel Peace Prize for his contribution to food production enhancement in 1970, and former US President Jimmy Carter, to seek a more sustainable solution to Africa’s food security problems.
-Norman Borlaug’s dream was a green revolution in Africa, similar to the one he had created in the Indian sub-continent after successful research on higher yielding maize and wheat varieties in Mexico.
-Ryoichi Sasakawa was prepared to fund the longer term effort that would be needed.
+So he contacted Dr. Norman Borlaug, who was awarded the Nobel Peace Prize for his contribution to food production enhancement in 1970, and former US President Jimmy Carter, to seek a more sustainable solution to Africa’s food security problems.
+Norman Borlaug’s dream was a green revolution in Africa, similar to the one he had created in the Indian sub-continent after successful research on higher-yielding maize and wheat varieties in Mexico.
+Ryoichi Sasakawa was prepared to fund the longer-term effort that would be needed.
 So, in 1986, the Sasakawa Africa Association (SAA) was registered as a not-for-profit international NGO in Geneva, Switzerland.
 The first programs were started in Ghana and Sudan.

 Challenges for Food Production Enhancement in Africa

 At the time, many experts agreed that the research-based technologies needed to increase food production were already available.
-The challenge was to get the right technologies into the hands of Africa’s rural smallholders, teach them how to use these technologies and deliver to more and more rural communities.
+The challenge was to get the right technologies into the hands of Africa’s rural smallholders, teach them how to use these technologies, and deliver them to more and more rural communities.
 The key to the solution was to establish an effective extension system to efficiently deliver improved technologies to farmers.

 It was in this context that SAA dedicated itself to capacity building for public extension systems.
 Over time, SAA has worked with thousands of frontline extension agents (EAs) and millions of farmers in 15 African countries to promote the use of improved agricultural technologies, covering a wide range of staple crops from maize, wheat, rice, teff, sorghum, millet, legumes and to roots and tubers.